-Specifically, the Provenance Tracking component contains two thin modules (i.e., $PROV-IO^+$ Lib Connector and $PROV-IO^+$ Syscall Wrapper) for monitoring the library I/O and POSIX I/O operations respectively.
-In case of the HDF5 library, the PROV-IO+ Lib Connector monitors the I/O requests within the HDF5 Virtual Object Layer (VOL).
-In case of POSIX, the I/O syscalls are monitored through the PROV-IO+ Syscall Wrapper which is configurable via environmental variables.
-In both cases, PROV-IO+ let the native I/O requests pass through and invoke the core PROV-IO+
+Specifically, the Provenance Tracking component contains two thin modules (i.e., PROV-IO Lib Connector and PROV-IO Syscall Wrapper) for monitoring the library I/O and POSIX I/O operations respectively.
+In case of the HDF5 library, the PROV-IO Lib Connector monitors the I/O requests within the HDF5 Virtual Object Layer (VOL).
+In case of POSIX, the I/O syscalls are monitored through the PROV-IO Syscall Wrapper which is configurable via environmental variables.
+In both cases, PROV-IO let the native I/O requests pass through and invoke the core PROV-IO Library for collecting the provenance defined by the PROV-IO model without changing the original I/O semantics.
+Note that both the library I/O and POSIX I/O operations can be tracked in a transparent and non-intrusive way from the workflow's perspective, which is important for usability.